NodeBE4/opinion/_posts/2022-07-11-EnclavedMicrostate.md

 ...do *you* encounter blacksmiths, rain shamans, and secret agents in your daily life?

+----- __602.7__ -----2022-07-15 19:25:22+08:00:

+I feel like Cover's been not necessarily distancing from the Holostars brand name, but it does feel like there's some level on which Holostars in the narrow sense refers only to the remaining nine members who debuted between June 2019 and May 2020.
+Uproar, for instance, is simply UPROAR!!! and not Holostars 4th Generation, and similarly this new StarsEN generation seems to be presented as *under* Holostars, but also *not* Holostars in the narrow sense.

 ### 603: [What is the influence of "Griggs VS Duke Power Co." on how companies shifted their qualification requirements for a job vacancy?](https://old.reddit.com/r/AskHistorians/comments/vxpjt4/what_is_the_influence_of_griggs_vs_duke_power_co/), submitted on 2022-07-13 08:08:43+08:00.

 ----- __603.1__ -----2022-07-13 15:03:38+08:00: